 A few years later, Scipio accompanied his brother, Lucius, who was in command of the Roman army sent to Asia Minor to deal with Antiochus III the Great, ruler over the region of Syria, and large parts of the rest of western Asia.
 At Magnesia in 190, the two Scipio brothers defeated the Syrian king and brought his power to an end.

 Despite his extraordinary military abilities and accomplishments, Scipio had many powerful political enemies in Rome, who made their best to discredit him.
 Scipio faced charges of bribery and treason and left Rome in 185 B.C.

 He was very disappointed with the ungratefulness of the Roman government.

-He was about 53 when he died at his estate in Liternum, Campania (now Patria, Italy), circa 183 BC.
+Cato the Censor was victorious in this conflict, for Lucius was stripped of his knight’s status in 184 BC and Scipio Africanus ( about 53 ) died at his estate in Liternum, Campania (now Patria, Italy), circa 183 BC.
 He did not want to be buried in Rome, so he arranged for his body to be buried in Liternum in Campania.